FAIRiCUBE/common-code/geotiff-generation/README.md

 This folder contains:
    - Python script and Jupyter Notebook for GeoTIFF generation from NumPy array (in subfolder "code")
-   - a Word document containing a brief overview of the files and a usage example.
+   - a PDF containing a brief overview of the files and a usage example.